Calcutta or Kolkata style Chicken Biryani is a mixed rice dish inspired by Awadhi cuisine. Biryani usually cooked with rice, Yogurt, meat and spices.

-Calcutta Biryani is much lighter on spices and serving potato with meat is the specialty of Kolkata Biryani.
-Nutmeg, Mace, Cinnamon, Cardamom, Saffron, rose water and screwpine water ( Meetha Attar) these are the quintessential ingredients for this Biryani.
+This Biryani is much lighter on spices and serving potato with meat is the speciality of Kolkata Biryani.
+Nutmeg, Mace, Cinnamon, Cardamom, Saffron, rose water, and screwpine water ( Meetha Attar) these are the quintessential ingredients for this Biryani.

 Biryani Masala:( 40gm)

 - ½ Nutmeg

 - 5 gm Mace – 1 tbsp

 - 12 gm Black cumin – 1½ tbsp (Shahjeera)

 - 13 gm White peppercorn – 1 tbsp

 - 5 gm Allspice – 1 tbsp (Kababchini)

 - 2 gm Cloves – approximately 12-15 pcs

 - 1 Cinnamon stick